Foundations of regular variation on topological spaces: Ideals and bornologies

 \paragraph{Definition and basic properties of ideals}

-An \emph{ideal} $\sS$ is a family of subsets of $\XX$ such that \begin{enumerate}[1)] \item $\sS$ is closed under finite unions and \item $\sS$ is hereditary under inclusion, that is, with each $B\in\sS$, the family $\sS$ contains all subsets of $B$, \end{enumerate} see \cite{gier:hof:keim:law:mis:scot80}.
-Note that an ideal may and usually does contain non-Borel sets.
-The family of complements to all members of $\sS$ is a \emph{filter}.
-If $\sS$ contains a countable subfamily $\{\base_n,n\in\NN\}$ cofinal in $\sS$ (meaning that each element of $\sS$ is a subset of a certain member of this subfamily), then $\sS$ is said to have a \emph{countable base} or a \emph{countable open base} if all sets $\base_n$ are functionally open.
-Without loss of generality it is possible to assume that $\base_n\subset \base_{n+1}$ for all $n$.
-A collection of sets generates the ideal, which is the intersection of all ideals which contain this collection.
+An \emph{ideal} $\sS$ is a family of subsets of $\XX$ such that \begin{enumerate}[1)] \item $\sS$ is closed under finite unions; and \item $\sS$ is hereditary under inclusion, that is, for each $B\in\sS$, the family $\sS$ contains all subsets of $B$; \end{enumerate} see \cite{gier:hof:keim:law:mis:scot80}.
+Note that an ideal might, and usually does, contain non-Borel sets.
+The family of complements of the sets in $\sS$ is a \emph{filter}.
+If $\sS$ contains a countable subfamily $\{\base_n,n\in\NN\}$ that is cofinal in $\sS$ (meaning that each element of $\sS$ is a subset of a certain member of this subfamily), then $\sS$ is said to have a \emph{countable base}.
+It is said to have a \emph{countable open base} if all sets $\base_n$ are functionally open.
+Without loss of generality, we may assume that $\base_n\subset \base_{n+1}$ for all $n$.
+A collection of sets generates the ideal that is the intersection of all ideals which contain this collection.